NirvaCx/RadIceCream/README.md

 RISC-V Assembly project for Introduction to Computer Systems class at University of Brasilia<br>
 Created by Nirva Neves, Rodrigo Rafik and Mariana Simion<br>
 Inspired by BadIceCream by Nitrome<br>
+## Note for future students
+This is important to anyone who's interested in the game's development process in general - The compressed release files DO NOT CONTAIN everything that's used for development and a lot of it is ommitted.
+If you want to have a full look, always download the source of that specific release.
+Older releases that were not uploaded to github are in the Project Archive linked at the end of this Readme
 ## How to run (Latest Versions)
 Open terminal from the game directory and type in the following:
 ```